Burpee

 Stabilizer Muscles

-1. Preparation: Position body with proper alignment.
-Execution: Bend at hips and knees, lowering body until thighs are parallel to floor.
-Drive through feet to return to standing position.
-Repeat.
-Comments: Maintain control throughout movement to fully engage the Rectus Femoris, Pectoralis Major (Sternal), Gluteus Maximus.
+1. Maintain control throughout movement to fully engage the Rectus Femoris, Pectoralis Major (Sternal), Gluteus Maximus.

 Alternative Exercises